nick-singh/arduino-project/README.md

 arduino-project
 ===============

-This project is the basis of many more first try
+This project is the basis of many more cool projects